Jonikpatel/Jonikpatel.github.io/README.md

 # 👋 Hi, I am Jonikpatel

-I'm a passionate [your profession, e.g., software developer/full-stack engineer] with expertise in [your skills, e.g., web development, AI, and data science].
+I'm a passionate data/buisness scientist. with expertise in  AI,python, powerbi and data science.
 I love building innovative solutions and contributing to open-source projects.
-Currently, I'm [your current focus, e.g., exploring machine learning or working on freelance projects].
+Currently, I'm exploring machine learning and also working on freelance projects.

 - 🌍 Based in [harrodsburg,ky]
 - 💼 Open to collaborations on [exciting tech projects]